 Across the board, all the influencers in this list insisted on one tried-and-true practice -- authentic content.

-Emily Roberts (@thelipstickfever) a fashion and beauty influencer with over 57k followers, told me, "Focus on quality over quantity when it comes to your content.
+Emily Roberts (@thelipstickfever), pictured above, is a fashion and beauty influencer with over 57k followers.
+She told me, "Focus on quality over quantity when it comes to your content.
 It's better to post top notch images less frequently, than to post something subpar very frequently."

 To me, this makes sense -- the same is true for any type of content creation.
 An audience would rather read one high-quality Facebook status than a hundred less interesting ones.
 At HubSpot, we'd prefer to publish a few exceptional pieces of content per day, rather than laboring away to produce hundreds of barely average pieces.